 Most of the PRINCE indicator results are generated using a tailor-made model that tracks flows of commodities through the global economy, and estimates the environmental pressures resulting from consumption and production in 44 countries and 5 aggregate “rest of” world regions.
 The model then allocates those pressures to 60 “product groups” of goods and services consumed in Sweden and to different types of consumption: by the public sector, by private citizens, and in the form of capital investments.
 Read more about the PRINCE model.

 Given the known scale of environmental pressures associated with the food sector, an entire sub-project within PRINCE was dedicated to exploring the implications of agricultural production to meet Swedish demand.
 In particular, new indicators were developed for use of agrochemicals and for GHG emissions due to land use change (tropical deforestation), supplementing existing data on other GHG emissions linked to agriculture.
-Read more about the food and drink indicators.
+Read more about the food and drink indicators, or watch Christel Cederberg present the PRINCE food and drink indicators (in Swedish).

 Another PRINCE sub-project developed the first set of indicators that try to capture an overall picture of a national economy’s consumption-based hazardous chemical footprint, rather than focus on a single chemical or class of chemicals.
 This work also developed indicators for pesticides and for veterinary antimicrobial products.
-Read more about the chemicals indicators.
+Read more about the chemicals indicators or watch a presentation by Linn Persson (in Swedish).

 One stream of PRINCE work concerned selecting, prioritizing and refining a range of environmental extensions already included in EXIOBASE.
 The challenge was to find those that revealed most about Sweden’s consumption footprint, and to choose one indicator when several followed similar patterns over time.